vdesabou/kafka-docker-playground/docs/how-to-use.md

 > * [Zendesk source connector](https://github.com/vdesabou/kafka-docker-playground/tree/master/connect/connect-zendesk-source#how-to-run): arguments `ZENDESK_URL`, `ZENDESK_USERNAME`and `ZENDESK_PASSWORD` are required (you can also pass them as enviroment variables)

 > [!ATTENTION]
-> Please ignore all the scripts containing `repro` in the name: they were used for reproduction models, and are **not maintained**.
+> Please ignore all the scripts containing `repro` in the name or in `reproduction-models` folder: they were used for reproduction models, and are **not maintained**.

 ## 🪄 Specify versions